YuxuannSun/yuxuannsun.github.io/_pages/about.md

   - /about.html
 ---

+>I'm now looking for an opportunity as a visiting student/research assistant, hoping to join a suitable research team to further my study.

 I'm currently a Master's student at Department of Landscape Architecture, Tsinghua University.

-I'm now looking for an opportunity as a visiting student/research assistant, hoping to join a suitable research team to further my study.

 My research interests are in **point clouds data processing**, **plant modeling** and their **applications**.